Website accessibility at OpenLearn

-Transcripts are usually held in PDF format.
-You will need free Acrobat Reader software to open PDF files.
-If you don’t have this already installed on your computer you can download it at http://www.adobe.com/products/acrobat/readstep2.html
+Transcripts are usually available in pdf format.
+You will need free Acrobat Reader software to open pdf files.
+If you don’t have this already installed on your computer you can download it from Adobe.

 Users who interact with their computer through speech recognition may find that their software cannot recognise the media players through the usual commands for buttons and links.
 You may be able to use mouse commands, but we suggest the ‘separate player’ and ‘download file’ links are likely to be the easiest to use.

 When filling in any forms on OpenLearn, we recommend the following: